Admission to Pomona College

-Candidates typically will have completed a minimum of four or five academic subjects for each term in 10th, 11th and 12th grades.
-The Admissions Committee considers the rigor of the program and quality of the record, as well as the courses a student has elected to take, given what is offered at the school.
-As the best preparation for Pomona’s curriculum, we recommend four years of English, three years of a foreign language, four years of natural science (two of which should be lab science) and at least two years of social science (three are recommended).
+Candidates normally will have completed a minimum of four or five academic subjects each term, through the 10th, 11th and 12th grades.
+The Admissions Committee considers the rigor of the program and quality of the record, as well as the pattern of subjects.
+At a minimum, four years of English, three years of foreign language and at least two years each in laboratory and social sciences are expected.
 Four years of mathematics are expected and a four-year course of study that includes one year of geometry, a second year of algebra, a year of trigonometry and analytical geometry and a year of calculus is highly recommended.
-Courses in computer programming and statistics, while desirable, are not considered substitutes for these fundamental courses.
+Courses in computer programming and statistics, while desirable, should not be substituted for these fundamental courses.
 Students interested in pursuing a science major should include in their high school curriculum one year each of courses in physics, chemistry and biology, emphasizing laboratory work and problem solving.

-In evaluating a candidate’s high school program, additional consideration is generally given to honors, International Baccalaureate and AP courses, if they are available in the school.
+In evaluating a candidate’s high school program, extra weight is generally given to honors, International Baccalaureate and AP courses, if they are available in the school.
 Although courses in areas such as journalism, debate, leadership and religious doctrine, as well as courses in music, art or theatre are valuable, they are not considered academic courses in assessing the strength of the candidate’s high school program.

 Pomona College accepts the Common Application with the College’s required supplement.
 The Common Application is available online (www.commonapp.org) and either paper or electronic versions are accepted.
 The supplement is also available online at www.pomona.edu or www.commonapp.org.
-Please consult the Pomona website for more information.
+Please consult the Pomona Website for more information.
 Pomona College also accepts the QuestBridge application for students applying through that program.

-Students who have completed the junior year of high school may be considered for admission to first-year standing.
-Such candidates for early admission are expected to contact a member of the admissions staff to discuss their readiness for college life and academic work and to provide evidence that they have exhausted the academic opportunities offered at their school or through home study.
+Students who have completed the junior year of high school may be considered for admission to freshman standing.
+Such candidates for early admission are expected to arrange an interview with a member of the admissions staff to discuss their readiness for college life and academic work and to provide evidence that they have exhausted the academic opportunities offered at their school.

 When Pomona is the clear first choice, students are encouraged to apply under one of the Early Decision options.
 This may allow them to resolve their college choice earlier in the senior year.
 The deadline for applying for Early Decision I is Nov.
 1, and candidates are notified by mid-December.
-The deadline for Early Decision II is January 1; candidates are notified by mid-February.
+The deadline for Early Decision II is Dec.
+28; candidates are notified by Feb.
+15.

-Students who apply to Pomona under an Early Decision option may simultaneously apply to other colleges through non-binding, unrestricted admission plans (including Early Action) but may not also apply for Early Decision at other colleges.
-As a “binding” decision between the College and the candidate, applicants admitted under Early Decision to Pomona agree to withdraw all other applications, to initiate no new ones and to enroll at Pomona.
-Students who are unsure whether Pomona is their first choice should apply under the Regular Decision schedule, for which the deadline is Jan.
+Students who apply to Pomona under an Early Decision option may not also apply for Early Decision at other colleges.
+As a “binding” decision between the College and the candidate, applicants admitted under Early Decision agree to withdraw all other applications, to initiate no new ones and to enroll at Pomona.
+Students who are unsure that Pomona is their first choice should apply under the Regular Decision schedule, for which the deadline is Jan.
 2.

-An Early Decision applicant must file all of the materials described in the section Application Instructions for First-Year Candidates, indicate Early Decision on the application form and sign the Early Decision agreement.
-Financial aid application instructions for Early Decision candidates can be found in the financial aid brochure, Affordable Excellence, which is available upon request.
+An Early Decision applicant must file all of the materials described in the section Application Instructions for Freshman Candidates and indicate Early Decision on the application form and sign the Early Decision agreement.
+Financial Aid instructions for Early Decision candidates can be found in the financial aid brochure, Affordable Excellence, which is available upon request.